nayfin/demo-co/README.md

 }
 ```

-Now we can run `nx run editable:storydoc` to run in watch mode `nx run editable:storydoc` to build storybook for deployment to a docs or showcase page.
+Now we can run `npx nx run editable:storydoc` to run in watch mode `npx nx run editable:storydoc` to build storybook for deployment to a docs or showcase page.

 ### 11-abstracting-reusable-story